Record Commission

-The Record Commissions were a series of six Royal Commissions of Great Britain and (from 1801) the United Kingdom which sat between 1800 and 1837 to inquire into the custody and public accessibility of the state archives.
-The Commissioners' work paved the way for the establishment of the Public Record Office in 1838.
-The Commissioners were also responsible for publishing various historical records, including the Statutes of the Realm (i.e. of England and Great Britain) to 1714 and the Acts of Parliament of Scotland to 1707, as well as a number of important medieval records.
+The Record Commissions were a series of six royal commissions of Great Britain and (from 1801) the United Kingdom which sat between 1800 and 1837 to inquire into the custody and public accessibility of the state archives.
+The commissioners' work paved the way for the establishment of the Public Record Office in 1838.
+The commissioners were also responsible for publishing various historical records, including the Statutes of the Realm (i.e. of England and Great Britain) to 1714 and the Acts of Parliament of Scotland to 1707, as well as a number of important medieval records.

-Although the six Commissions were technically distinct from one another, there was a considerable degree of continuity between them, and it is common practice to regard them as a single entity and to refer to them in singular form as the Record Commission.
+Although the six commissions were technically distinct from one another, there was a considerable degree of continuity between them, and it is common practice to regard them as a single entity and to refer to them in singular form as the Record Commission.

 Background

 Public record keeping had a long tradition in the United Kingdom, the requirement for accessibility to the public present in some of the earliest Rolls of Parliament.
 Queen Elizabeth I instituted an inquiry into the parliamentary, chancery and exchequer rolls and sought the recovery of dispersed charters, and King James I established a State Paper Office and Office of General Remembrance of Matters of Record.

 In 1604, the House of Commons moved for a special record repository and in 1620 the House of Lords appointed a committee to search for records.
 Soon after, King Charles I established a commission for searching after all records belonging to the crown.
 These efforts were thwarted by the English Civil War, although during the Restoration King Charles II established the Office for State Papers and reformed the Treasuries of the Common Courts.

 Queen Anne authorised the publication of the Compilation of State Papers and Records, also known as Rymer's Foedera, published in 20 volumes between 1704 and 1735, as well the Inquiry into the State of our Domestic Records, led by Lord Halifax and Lord Somers.
 In 1704, the Lords referred the question of the nature and condition of parliamentary records to a committee, which led to improvements in the storage of records, especially in the Jewel Tower of the Palace of Westminster.
 In April 1725, the House of Lords appointed a committee to view the parliamentary records and inspect others lying in disorder in the palace.

-Following the 1731 Fire of Cotton Library, the House of Commons instigated an inquiry into public record keeping.
+Following the 1731 fire at the Cotton library, the House of Commons instigated an inquiry into public record keeping.
 The committee received 18 returns from repositories, leading to the publication of the Table of the Records of the Kingdom on 9 May 1732.

 In 1772, the House of Commons appointed a committee to investigate the state of records in the Rolls Chapel, which found that records were damaged by age, damp, heat and transportation.
-The work of the committee led to the establishment of clerk of the Rolls Chappel records in 1784.
+The work of the committee led to the establishment of clerk of the Rolls Chapel records in 1784.